meteostat/dev/src/python/stations.md

 Weather stations are selected through the `Stations` class.
 Optionally, filters can be specified using constructor arguments.

 ### Physical Distance
 In most cases you will probably want to select a weather station which is located closest to a certain geo location.
-Doing so is pretty straight-forward:
+Doing so is pretty straightforward:

 ```python
 # Import Stations class from Meteostat package